 The Caddo people are an ancient confederacy of the Haish, Hainai, Yona, Kechai, Nadaco, Nasoni, Kadohadacho, and Natchitoche tribes.
 They originally spoken separate though similar languages and their homeland was in Louisiana.

-Since 2012 the Caddo Nation have been make efforts to revive their language with class, books, CDs, websites and apps.
+Since 2012 the Caddo Nation has made efforts to revive their language with classes, books, CDs, websites and apps.
 There is also a project to record oral tradditions.